 - Net Promoter Score (NPS): A Net Promoter Score asks a powerful but straightforward question: “How likely is it that you would recommend to a friend or colleague?”
 A restaurant’s NPS score reveals a customer’s willingness to promote the brand and is an important leading indicator of future business and revenue growth.

 - Customer Satisfaction (CSAT) Score: A Customer Satisfaction Score is a metric commonly used to indicate how satisfied customers are with a restaurant’s products, service levels, or overall experiences.
 The score is collected using customer satisfaction surveys that are strategically administered after an interaction along the customer journey.
 CSAT surveys are scored on a scale of 0% to 100% and are typically limited to only one or a few simple questions.
-The most common question is: How would you rate your overall satisfaction with on a scale from ?
+The most common question is: How would you rate your overall satisfaction on a scale?

 CSAT Scores are then aggregated over time to create a composite CSAT score — a number that is easy to keep track of if you’re running your customer feedback program through a centralized platform.
 Companies often benchmark their CSAT Scores and then use the American Customer Satisfaction Index to get an idea of what is typical across their industry, sector, or segment.

 - Customer Effort Score (CES): A Customer Effort Score (CES) is a measure of how easy or difficult a brand is to do business with.
 While this score is common among brands with contact centers, guest services, or help desks — this is another form of direct customer feedback that can be collected when and where it makes sense.